source-repo/class-hooks/packages/core/README.md

 ## Features

-- Access hook results as class instance fields
+- Access hook results directly as class instance fields
 - Works with multiple hooks
 - Full TypeScript support with auto-inferred types
 - ESM-first, with CommonJS fallback
-- No HOCs or decorators needed
+- No HOCs, decorators, or boilerplate required

 ## Installation